chafla/athenian-robotics.github.io-1/docs/imutils.md

 # imutils Notes

-A detailed description of the *imutils* python package is [here](https://github.com/jrosebr1/imutils)
+A detailed description of the *imutils* Python package is [here](https://github.com/jrosebr1/imutils)

 ## Installation